NewoPL/esphome-docs/components/light/index.rst

   <https://en.wikipedia.org/wiki/Gamma_correction>`__ to the light channels.
 Defaults to ``2.8``.
 - **default_transition_length** (*Optional*, :ref:`config-time`): The default transition length to use when no transition length is set in the light call.
 Defaults to ``1s``.
+- **dynamic_default_transition** (*Optional*, :ref:`config-time`):  Enables dynamic scaling of the default transition duration for changes in light brightness, RGB values, or color temperature settings.
+When enabled, this feature adjusts the default transition duration proportionally based on the largest change among these parameters.
+For instance, if a change equals 100%, the full default_transition_length is used; a 50% change would reduce the transition time by half.
+When this option is set to false, transitions will consistently use the full time specified in **default_transition_length**.
+Defaults to ``false``.
 - **flash_transition_length** (*Optional*, :ref:`config-time`): The transition length to use when flash is called.
   Defaults to ``0s``.
 - **initial_state** (*Optional*): The initial state the light should be set to on bootup.
 This state will be applied